wangchi/hairline.css/README.md

 ## Custom border color

-Default border color is `#666`， you can use CSS Variables custom the border color:
+Default border color is `#666`， you can use CSS Variable `--hairline-color` custom the border color:

 ```css
 .hairline-top {